sfarrens/presentations/_posts/0000-01-07-documentation.md

 --

-> The `README.md` is a markdown file and serves as the entry point for the repository.
+> The `README.md` is a *Markdown* file and serves as the entry point for the repository.
 It should be provide concise details on how to install and run the code along with the scope it covers.
 A good `README.md` could be the difference between someone using your code or not.

 > GitHub and GitLab both offer the option to initialise a repository with a `README.md`.